-- Store your CD/DVDs in the container they came in to protect them and keep them clean. - Do not bend the CD/DVD. - Do not write on, apply a sticker to, or otherwise mar the surface of the CD/DVD that contains data. - Hold the CD/DVD by its outside edge or the edge on the center hole.
-Fingerprints on the surface can prevent the drive from properly reading data. - Do not expose to direct sunlight, extreme heat or cold.
-Do not place heavy objects on your CD/DVDs. - If your CD/DVDs become dusty or dirty, wipe them with a clean dry cloth.
+- Store your CD/DVDs in the container they came in to protect them and keep them clean. - Hold the CD/DVD by its outside edge or the edge on the center hole.
+Fingerprints on the surface can prevent the drive from properly reading data. - 3.
+If your CD/DVDs become dusty or dirty, wipe them with a clean dry cloth.
 Wipe from the center out, do not wipe in a circular direction around the CD/DVD.
 If necessary, use a cloth dampened in water or a neutral cleaner.
-Do not use benzine, thinner or similar cleaner.
+Do not use benzine, thinner or similar cleaner. - 4.
+Take proper care of your CD/DVDs to avoid data loss or damage to the disc or to the optical drive. - Never bend a CD/DVD. - Never damage the surface of a CD/DVD. - Never place the CD/DVD in direct sunlight. - Never expose the CD/DVD to extreme heat or cold. - Never place a heavy object on a CD/DVD. - Never write on, or otherwise mar, the read surface of a CD/DVD.